oresat/oresat-c3-software/README.md

 - The`-m all` flag can be used to mock all hardware (CAN bus is always required).
-- The `-m rtc` flag would only mock the RTC and expect all other hardware to exist.
+- The `-m opd` flag would only mock the OPD and expect all other hardware to exist.

 See other options with `-h` flag.